Taxation of international executives

 For practical reasons, some cantons do not review a case if the assignment does not exceed a consecutive 90 day period in a calendar year.
-If the employee is present in Switzerland for a longer period than 90 days, he becomes subject to taxation beginning from day one.
+If the employee is present in Switzerland for a longer period than 90 days, they become subject to taxation beginning from day one.
 However, this is not statutory law and each case has to be reviewed on a case by case basis.
 Cantonal practices may vary.

 What categories are subject to income tax in general situations?

-In general, all amounts paid to, or on behalf of, an employee are considered taxable income in his/her hands.
+In general, all amounts paid to, or on behalf of, an employee are considered taxable income in their hands.
 The treatment of various elements of a typical expatriate compensation package is discussed below.
 Please see section on Expatriate Concessions for additional deductions.

 Are there any areas of income that are exempt from taxation in Switzerland?
 If so, please provide a general definition of these areas.